cliveb/cliveb.github.io/about.md

 title: About
 permalink: /about/
 ---
-Very experienced senior engineer (really familiar catering to business developers, ecosystems and their developers).
-Also enjoy teaming up to organize both the Seattle GDG (Google Developers Group) and Seattle Scalability distributed systems meetups.
+Very experienced senior engineer.
+Really familiar catering to business developers, ecosystems and thier developers.
+I also enjoy teaming up to organize both the Seattle GDG (Google Developers Group) and Seattle Scalability distributed systems meetups.
+Always learning, always an adventure!

 ### Contact me